PartyM/partym.org/content/issues/taxes.md

 ### Rationale

-The initial bracket is 10% meaning the poorest citizens have to give up 10% of their income throughout the year.
+The initial bracket is 10% which means the poorest citizens have to give up 10% of their income throughout the year.
 These citizens will see a return but they'll have to wait until Taxes are filed to get it.
-Strangely, the effective tax rate actually goes down then increases as expected and finally it levels out before dipping again slightly at the highest level.
+Strangely, the effective tax rate actually goes down before increasing as expected through the middle classes.
+Finally it levels out before dipping again slightly at the highest tier.

 <div class="container">
     <img class="responsive-img" src="https://storage.googleapis.com/static.partym.org/issues/taxes/2015%20-%20income%20classes.png"> </img>